 For both everyday and emergency use, applications must be designed to seamlessly scale to support the demands of FirstNet Public Safety users.
 As our user base increases, the application must be able to scale without negative impact to end users.
 As the FirstNet solution grows and matures, developers are encouraged to design capability that supports load spikes in the event of a variety of emergency situations.

-Note: Apps certified as FirstNet Listed Apps may have a lower scalability requirement.
+Note: Apps certified as FirstNet Verified Apps may have a lower scalability requirement.

 As the FirstNet network expands, more and more public safety users will rely on applications created to advance their important, dangerous work.
 Due to the nature of this industry, uptime of an application is a critical component.
 First responders work around the clock, making it imperative that applications and their related middleware and backend support users with high availability and minimal downtime.

-Note: Apps categorized as FirstNet Listed Apps may have a lower availability requirement.
+Note: Apps categorized as FirstNet Verified Apps may have a lower availability requirement.

 Public safety end users work in a variety of scenarios that demand resiliency: different device form factors, operating system versions and network types, to name a few.
 Because of their often unpredictable environment, users may confront a multitude of situations that could result in a failure of the application, the background service, or something as simple as an API call.
 Developers must make ensure their apps handle exceptions flexibly with minimal effect on the user experience.